Skip to content

 Latency and Read Performance

-In this chapter we’ll take a closer look at latency distributions.
+Let’s take a closer look at latency distributions.
 To keep things manageable we’ll focus on PocketBase and TrailBase, which are architecturally simpler and more comparable.

 JavaScript-Runtime Benchmarks

-The benchmarks implement a custom HTTP endpoint /fibonacci?n=<N> calculating Fibonacci numbers, both within PocketBase and TrailBase.
-We use Fibonacci numbers as a proxy for a computationally heavy workload to primarily benchmark the performance of the underlying JavaScript engines: goja for PocketBase and V8 for TrailBase.
-In other words, any difference in performance is dominated by the engines’ performance rather than PocketBase or TrailBase themselves.
+The benchmark sets up a custom HTTP endpoint /fibonacci?n=<N> using the same slow recursive Fibonacci implementation for both, PocketBase and TrailBase.
+This is meant as a proxy for a computationally heavy workload to primarily benchmark the performance of the underlying JavaScript engines: goja for PocketBase and V8 for TrailBase.
+In other words, the impact of any overhead within PocketBase or TrailBase is diminished by the time it takes to compute fibonacci(N) for sufficiently large N.

 Final Words

-We’re very happy to confirm that TrailBase is quick.
-The significant performance gap we observed might just be a consequence of how much overhead matters given how quick SQLite itself is.
-Yet, it challenges our intuition.
-With the numbers fresh of the press, prudence is of the essence.
-We’d like to re-emphasize how important it is to run your own tests with your specific setup and workloads.
-In any case, we hope this was interesting nonetheless and let us know if you see anything that can or should be improved.
+With the numbers fresh off the press, prudence is of the essence and ultimately nothing beats benchmarking your own setup and workloads.
+In any case, we hope this was at least somewhat insightful.
+Let us know if you see anything that can or should be improved.
 The benchmarks are available on GitHub.

 Footnotes